oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 application, implementations may wish to move the authorization code exchange and handling of access and refresh tokens into a backend component.

-The backend component essentially becomes a new authorization server for the code running in the browser, issuing its own tokens (e.g. a session cookie).
 Security of the connection between code running in the browser and this backend component is assumed to utilize browser-level protection mechanisms.
 Details are out of scope of this document, but many recommendations can be found at the OWASP Foundation (https://www.owasp.org/).

-In this scenario, the backend component may be a confidential client which is issued its own client secret.
+In this scenario, the backend component may be a confidential client which has the ability to authenticate itself.
 Despite this, there are still some ways in which this application is effectively a public client, as the end result is the application's code is still running in the browser and visible to the user.
 Some authorization servers may have different policies for public and confidential clients, and this type of hybrid